Skip to main content

 #include <asm-generic/pci.h>

-Added write-combining (wc) support to the PCI address space mapping on the K1 platform.
+• Enable write-combining (WC) in the PCI address mapping on the K1 platform.

 diff --git a/drivers/gpu/drm/radeon/radeon_ttm.c b/drivers/gpu/drm/radeon/radeon_ttm.c